kagandikmen/V-FRONT/README.md

 ## To-Do

-- instr_generator.v should be expanded to cover all types of instructions
+- An immediate generator can be implemented (it's done currently inside the instruction decoder)
 - There are some places where the code is only behavioural

 ## Contributing